Boerewors translated means “Farmers Sausage,” It originated in the Karoo (South Africa) and is often cooked in a spiral on the braai (Barbecue).

 - 100 ml vinegar

 First, prepare the coriander by roasting it slightly until the seeds turn a golden brown colour.
-Once they are golden brown, empty them into a pestle and mortar and grind and then sift to remove the husks.
+Once they are golden brown, empty them into a pestle and mortar, grind, and then sift to remove the husks.

 Cut the meat into 50 mm cubes and combine with the spice and seasoning.
 Mince the meat and dice the spek.
 Add spek and vinegar to the minced meat and mix lightly but thoroughly.
 Loosely stuff the minced meat into sausage casings.